statsig-io/docs/docs/product-analytics/distribution.md

 ## Use Cases

-- **Analyze the Range of User Experiences:** Study the distribution of event values to identify any outliers or trends
+- **Analyze the Spectrum of Experiences:** Study the distribution of event values to identify any trends
 - **Measure Feature Engagement:** Visualize how often each user is interacting with a critical event
 - **Monitor Product Performance:** Ensure that your product isn't experiencing performance issues like unusual latency times